 Community & Volunteer Activities

-- Pine Hill Divinity Hall and Atlantic School of Theology (AST) (Governor)
+- Governor, Pine Hill Divinity Hall and Atlantic School of Theology

-- National Youth Orchestra of Canada – Board of Directors (2015 – present)
+- Board of Directors, National Youth Orchestra of Canada (2015 -)

 Law Society Memberships